ahmedgamaleldeen12/problemSolving/README.md

 I will happy if you tell me your opinions.
 ##
 Tool
-I use the RoadMap in this Link <https://github.com/cs-MohamedAyman/Problem-Solving-Training>
+I use the RoadMap in this Link <https://github.com/cs-MohamedAyman/Problem-Solving-Training>,Linux(Ubuntu),Visual Studio Code,dotnet framework
-*Linux(Ubuntu)
-*Visual Studio Code
-*dotnet framework